By Chuck Patton, Green Coffee Buyer

 Natural Process Coffee | 📷 Jeff Taylor

 The second most common process that we carry is natural or dry-processed.
-For naturals, ripe cherries are laid out on a patio or on Kenyan beds, fruit intact, and the coffee is allowed to dry slowly.
+Ripe cherries are laid out on a patio or on Kenyan beds, fruit intact, and the coffee is allowed to dry slowly.
 Once dry, the fruit is stripped away from the bean.
 Coffees that are dry-processed tend to be fruitier and can be very intense and berry-like.

 Both PT’s and Bird Rock are offering a coffee from Ethiopia, Gedeo, which is a good example of a classic, naturally-processed coffee.
 This particular coffee works wonderfully as espresso, evidenced by Bird Rock’s roast winning a Gold Medal at this year’s Golden Bean Awards.